Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces: Additional Experimental Results

 \subsection{Analysis}

-In the following subsections, we analyse some of the key algorithmic design choices of our off-policy training method, mainly under the setting of sampling in synthetic and Ising/Potts models.
+In the following subsections, we analyse some of the key algorithmic design choices of our off-policy training method, mainly under the setting of sampling in discretised synthetic distributions and Ising/Potts models.